-Rocket is the generic name that is given to special Paddle Steamer from the colonial period that run daily between Dhaka and Khulna (now a days, till Morelganj), stopping at Chandpur, Barisal, Mongla and many other lesser ports in the route.
-With white wooden cabins, beds in crispy white sheets and a range of western and local dishes served on fine china, the tranquil paddle steam boat voyage through spectacular rivers leaves a genteel memory in the minds of millions.
+Rocket is the generic name that is given to special Paddle Steamer from the colonial period that runs daily between Dhaka and Khulna (nowadays, till Morelganj), stopping at Chandpur, Barisal, Mongla, and many other lesser ports in the route.
+With white wooden cabins, beds in crisp white sheets, and a range of western and local dishes served on fine china, the tranquil paddle steamboat voyage through spectacular rivers leaves a genteel memory in the minds of millions.

-If you’re heading to the Sundarbans, Kolkata or the ruins at Bagerhat, traveling by a Paddle Steamer is a great way to go for a major part of the journey.
+If you’re heading to the Sundarbans, Kolkata, or the historic Muslim city from the 15th century – Bagerhat, traveling by a Paddle Steamer is a great way to go for a major part of the journey.
 You can enjoy the true riverine beauty of Bangladesh by traveling on Paddle Steamer.
-Many top travel guides, including Lonely Planet, recommend a Paddle Steamer trip while in Bangladesh, and they have been featured on the BBC, CNN and other news services.
+Many top travel guides, including Lonely Planet, recommend a Paddle Steamer trip while in Bangladesh, and they have been featured on the BBC, CNN, and other news services.

-Paddle Steamer have two levels.
-Front side of the upper level is reserved for 1st class.
+- First Class: Rocket Paddle Steamers have two levels.
+The front side of the upper level is reserved for 1st class.
 There are 12 cabins here in large vessels, and 8 in the smaller ones.
-Half of them containing two single bed on the cabin, with a wash basin, and fan.
-Other half is with single bed with the same facilities.
-In the middle space between two cabin, there is sofa for sitting, and table for dining.
-The real highlight of 1st class, though, is the outside deck at the front of the boat, where you can sit while stewards serve tea and biscuits, and the Padma flows by.
+Half of them contain two single beds in the cabin, with a washbasin, and a fan.
+The other half is with a single bed with the same facilities.
+In the middle space between two cabins, there is a sofa for sitting, and a table for dining.
+The real highlight of 1st class, though, is the outside deck at the front of the boat, where you can sit while stewards serve tea and biscuits, and the river Meghna flows by.

-Second class is at the back of the boat.
-Rooms are smaller than those in 1st class, and have no washbasin and no bed linen.
-There are small fans, though, and some chairs outside your door for scenery-gazing.
+- Second Class: Located on the upper level at the back of the vessels.
+The cabins are smaller than those in 1st class and have no wash-basin and no bed linen.
+There are small fans, though, and some chairs outside the door for scenery-gazing.
 If you are staying back here, it might be possible for you to dine in 1st class, for a fee, naturally.
 There are 10 cabins in this section in big vessels, and 6 in the smaller vessels.

-Inter and deck classes are similar to those in ferries.
+- Inter and Deck Classes: Similar to those in the traditional passenger ferries.
 Foreigners are highly unlikely to be sold tickets in either of these classes.
-You have to bring your sleeping bag to travel in this class.
+You have to bring your sleeping bag to travel in these classes.

-- From Dhaka, paddle steam boats leave everyday at 06.30 pm except Fridays, and reach Hularhat at 10.30 am and Morelganj at 02.30 pm next day.
-There might be 1 or 2 hours delay to reach this ports.
+- Rocket Paddle Steamer Schedule from Dhaka: They leave every day at 06.30 pm except Fridays, reach Hularhat at 10.30 am and Morelganj at 02.30 pm the next day.

 - First class double-cabin ticket for Dhaka-Barishal is 2,310 BDT, Dhaka-Hularhat 3,124 BDT, and Dhaka-Morelganj 3,740 BDT.